a-szegel/libfabric/man/fi_domain.3.md

 *FI_THREAD_DOMAIN*
 : A domain serialization model requires applications to serialize access to all objects belonging to a domain.

+*FI_THREAD_DOMAIN_UNSAFE*
+: A domain serialization model requires applications to serialize access to all objects belonging to a domain.
+Control interfaces are not thread safe.
+This will only remove additional locks if both progress and control models are set to manual.

 *FI_THREAD_ENDPOINT*
 : The endpoint threading model is similar to FI_THREAD_FID, but with